VHF Data Link

 The VHF Data Link or VHF Digital Link (VDL) is a means of sending information between aircraft and ground stations (and in the case of VDL Mode 4, other aircraft) over VHF.

+Aeronautical VHF data links use the band 117.975–137 MHz which was assigned by the International 'T'elecommunication 'U'nion (ITU) in the ITU Radio Regulations Article 1 to the Aeronautical Mobile (R) Service or short AM(R)S.

+International Standards and Recommended Practices (SARPs) and guidance material for VHF Digital Link (VDL) Mode 1 and Mode 2 were published first by the International Civil Aviation Organization (ICAO) in ICAO Annex 10, Volume III and Volume V in 1997 as a part of Amendment 72.
+In 2001 additional material was published in ICAO document Doc-9976, the Manual on VHF Digital Link (VDL) Mode 2.

-Aeronautical VHF data links use the band 117.975–137 MHz assigned by the International Telecommunication Union to Aeronautical mobile (R) service.
-There are ARINC standards for ACARS on VHF and other data links installed on approximately 14,000 aircraft and a range of ICAO standards defined by the Aeronautical Mobile Communications Panel (AMCP) in the 1990s.
-Mode 2 is the only VDL mode being implemented operationally to support Controller Pilot Data Link Communications (CPDLC).
+There are ARINC standards for ACARS on VHF and other data links installed on approximately 14,000 aircraft and a range of ICAO standards defined by the AMCP in the 1990s.
+VDL Mode 2 is the only VDL mode being implemented operationally to support Controller Pilot Data Link Communications (CPDLC).

+ACARS on VHF

+ACARS (Aircraft Communications Addressing and Reporting System), was introduced before VDL Mode 2.
+ACARS on VHF allows transmitting data with a data rate of only 2.4 kb/s.
+Nevertheless it is still widespread in use today (2021) for many airframes or in regions without consistent VDLM2 coverage.

 ICAO VDL Mode 1

-The ICAO AMCP defined this Mode for validation purposes.
+The ICAO AMCP (Aeronautical Mobile Communications Panel) defined this Mode for validation purposes.
 It was the same as VDL Mode 2 except that it used the same VHF link as VHF ACARS so it could be implemented using analog radios before VHF Digital Radio implementation was completed.
 The ICAO AMCP completed validation of VDL Modes 1&2 in 1994, after which the Mode 1 was no longer needed and was deleted from the ICAO standards.